formosa-crypto/formosa-mlkem/README.md

 Then the following actions are possible:

-* from the top-level folder, `make check` will re-run all the proofs
+* from the top-level folder, `make check` will re-check all the proof scripts
 * from the `code/jasmin/mlkem-XXX` folder, `make ct` will check the code for constant-time
 * from the `code/jasmin/mlkem-XXX` folder, `make sct` will check the code for speculative constant-time
 * from the `code/jasmin/mlkem-XXX` folder, `make` will build the assembly file and rudimentary test executables